gurditsingh/hydeout/_posts/test.md

 	sdsd
 	**Noticeable points**

+	 -  The indexes will be  starting from 0 and the ordering is done by partition.
+	 -  Falling back to rdds and then to dataframe  [**can be quite expensive**](https://stackoverflow.com/questions/37088484/whats-the-performance-impact-of-converting-between-dataframe-rdd-and-back)**.**
+	 -

 	After running this job surrogate keys will generate.
 But in ETL jobs we going to be updating the data in batches, maybe a million at a time, maybe 1000 at a time.
 So we want to see how this surrogate key generation performs over multiple inserts.